From 1 July 2022, all fees associated with migration skills assessments will increase for the new financial year. The new fees are outlined below.

 Applicants submitting a new application online can now select the Fast Track option directly at the point of payment.
 Their application will automatically be placed at the top of the assessment queue for processing.

-From the 1st January 2016, Engineers Australia will be accepting the TOEFL IbT as an alternative English Language Test to address the English language competency element of the Migration Skills Assessment.
+From 1 January 2016, Engineers Australia will be accepting the TOEFL iBT as an alternative English Language Test to address the English language competency element of the Migration Skills Assessment.

 Applicants will need to upload the test results, as well as write their registration number.

-Information about TOEFL IbT can be found on the ETS website.
+Further information about TOEFL iBT can be found on the ETS website.

 Information you provide to Engineers Australia may be used for data matching with Australian Government agencies.
 Engineers Australia reserves the right to use software applications to screen your submitted work for matches either to published sources or to other submitted applications.
 Misleading and false information is viewed as a major breach of ethical behaviour.
 We refer applicants to the Engineers Australia Code of Ethics, in particular the demonstration of integrity, available here.
 Please also refer to Section C and Section D for further details regarding plagiarism, fraudulent documents and ethical behaviour.
 The sanctions regarding misleading applications include notification to the Department of Home Affairs and up to 36 months ban from applying for a skills assessment with Engineers Australia.